-The street I live on is about 3/4 of a mile long, and 22 homes are scattered throughout its length.
-Of all of these homes, 1 has a paved driveway, and it was laid last year.
+The street I live on is about three-quarters-of-a-mile long, and 22 homes are scattered along its length.
+Of all of these homes, just one has a paved driveway, and it was laid last year.
 A couple of other homes’ drives have been improved over the native soil.
-A handful of these homes, like mine, are close to thirty years old, and have had this type of drive since the homes were built.
-A few of the newer homes have had recycled asphalt applied to reduce our springtime muddiness.
+A handful of these homes, like mine, are close to 30 years old, and have had this type of drive since the homes were built.
+A few of the newer homes have had recycled asphalt applied to reduce springtime muddiness.
 The most recent tally (2004) of roads in the US has a national rate of 65.5% paved.
-Our “big” city friends often go months and months without every leaving pavement, and millions and millions of other Americans also never see anything other than pavement roll by.
+Our big city friends often go months and months without ever leaving the pavement, and millions and millions of other Americans also never see anything other than pavement roll by.
 Does it make sense to have a paved drive…even if your street is dirt?

 Pro and Cons of Pavement

 On the positive side, pavement provides convenience for snow plowing, reduces levels of roadside dust, and prevents excess wear and tear to our cars and trucks.
-In the early days of automobiles is was not uncommon to see a team of horses pull a car out of knee deep mud --something today’s motorists would simply not tolerate.
+In the early days of automobiles it was not uncommon to see a team of horses pulling a car out of knee-deep mud - something today’s motorists simply wouldn't tolerate.